Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

 \heading{Demo experiment.} Using a four-attribute \covid19 dataset with domain size 128 (so a bit larger than in our running example), we generate a query pool of over 34K unique queries by taking all possible combinations of values over the four attributes.
-From this pool, we sample uniformly 35K queries to form a workload.
-This workload should be an {\em ideal showcase} for \pmw: there are many unique queries relative to the small data domain size (\pmw has ample chance to train), and while most queries are unique, they tend to overlap in the data they touch (\pmw has ample chance to reuse past queries information).
+From this pool, we sample uniformly with replacement 35K queries to form a workload; there is therefore some identical repetition of queries but not much.
+This workload is not necessarily realistic, but it should be an {\em ideal showcase} for \pmw: there are many unique queries relative to the small data domain size (giving the \pmw ample chance to train), and while most queries are unique, they tend to overlap in the data they touch (giving the \pmw ample chance to reuse information from previous queries).
 We evaluate the cumulative privacy budget spent as queries are executed, comparing the case where we execute them through \pmw vs. directly with Laplace, with and without an exact-match cache. \F\ref{fig:pmw-laplace-demo} shows the results.
 As expected for this workload, the \pmw works, as it converges after roughly the first 10K queries and consumes very little budget afterwards.
 However, before converging, the PMW consumes enormous budget.
-In contrast, direct execution through Laplace grows linearly, but much more slowly compared to PMW's beginning.
-The \pmw eventually becomes better than Laplace, but only after about 27K queries.
+In contrast, direct execution through Laplace grows linearly, but more slowly compared to PMW's beginning.
+The \pmw eventually becomes better than Laplace, but only after $\approx 27K$ queries.

-Moreover, if instead of always doing direct execution through Laplace, we trivially cached the results in an exact-match cache for future reuse if the same query reappeared -- a rare event in this workload -- then the \pmw would {\em never} become significantly better than this simple baseline! \S\ref{sec:evaluation} expands this analysis for other workloads and datasets, with a similar outcome: {\em PMWs are ineffective in practice}.
+Moreover, if instead of always executing with Laplace, we trivially cached the results in an exact-match cache for future reuse if the same query reappeared -- a rare event in this workload -- then the \pmw would {\em never} become notably better than this simple baseline!
+This happens for a workload that should be ideal for PMW. \S\ref{sec:evaluation} shows that for other workloads, less favorable for PMW but more realistic, the outcome persists: {\em PMWs underperform even the simplest baselines in practice}.